ckc9759/My_Blender_Works/README.md

-# My_Blender_works
+# My_Blender_works (5)
-Hi everyone, these are some of my works on blender. i created these.
-Thank You

-In these pictures you will find the procedural landscape containing mountains that i made using geometry nodes and textures.

-# You can go to branches of main to find my works...
-Thank you
+Hi everyone, after having a good idea of how to model and texture, i went on to trying animations.

+Here are some of the animations created and edited by me as a part of GameD Team, Coding Club, Bits Pilani.